Meet Head Coach Charlie Miller

-Growing up in South Miami, I never dreamed I would go on to play Professional Basketball.
+Growing up in South Miami, I never dreamed I would go on to play professional basketball.
 In middle school I was an awkward, skinny boy who swore baseball was the sport I was destined to play.
-When I was asked to play in a rec basketball game due to my height, I obliged and STUNK IT UP!!
+When I was asked to play in a recreational game because I was so tall, I gave it a try and STUNK IT UP!!
 However, something clicked in me and I knew I wanted to master the sport.

 My middle school coach pushed me to practice with the high school team to challenge myself.
 I was terrified the first time I showed up and everyone on the team laughed at me.
 But I stuck with it and it made me a quicker and confident player because I was trying to keep up with the high schoolers!

 - 1994: Selected as a McDonald’s All-American.
-In the same year selected to play in Magic Johnson’s Roundball Classic, a national high school all-star game.
+Was selected to play in Magic Johnson’s Roundball Classic, a national high school all-star game.

 - 1995: Represented the United States in basketball at the Junior Olympics in Athens, Greece.

 - 1998 – 2004: Played basketball professionally across Europe and in the U.S.